 “You feed off each others work and enthusiasm.” he tells me.
-“So if you paint something big and bold then you think ‘I could do that’ and you give it a go next time.
+“So if you paint something big and bold then you think, ‘I could do that’ and you give it a go next time.
 It’s like a mutual sharing… It’s a nice community with street art, it doesn’t feel so selfish.”

 Brick Lane of course was quite different to the ever more gentrified area that it is becoming today.
 “It was very scummy and dirty” he laughs when asked to describe the area back then.
-“It was full of little alleyways where you could just pop down and paint something on the walls.”
-But it felt energising too, “It felt like the early rave stuff when we used to go to a field and there wasn’t any fences around the sound system, there wasn’t security and we all had this common cause.
+“It was full of little alleyways where you could just pop down and paint something on the walls”.
+But it felt energising too.
+“It felt like the early rave stuff when we used to go to a field and there wasn’t any fences around the sound system.
+There wasn’t security and we all had this common cause.
 There were lot’s of ideas coming from lots of directions.”

 He also links the growth of what we might term as street art today to the phenomena of what he describes as the free party scene.
 “I used to go to a lot of squat parties” he tells me.
-Free parties held in abandoned squatted office blocks where groups of artists would gather and paint the walls of the building.
+Free parties held in abandoned squatted office blocks.
+Places where groups of artists would gather and paint the walls of the building.
 With more time and minus the risk of painting on the street, the artists would be able to spend more time at the wall and hone their style.
 It’s a time he remembers fondly “everyone around you is just off their face and loving everything that you do.
 So I think there’s a crossover between the free party scene and street art all around the mid to late nineties when we were making this scene our own.”

 The name SNUB means to ignore, he tells me as he starts to explain the origins of his name.
 “I was quite frustrated with the whole gallery situation where it was all fine art and they weren’t accepting spray paint work or anything back then, so I wasn’t really that bothered about galleries.”